BlinkUX/sequelize-mock/docs/api/model.md

 <a name="sum"></a>
 ## sum(field) -> Any

-Returns the default value for the given field
+Executes a mock query to find the sum value of a field.
+Without any other configuration, the default behavior when no queueud query result is present is to return the default value for the given field

 ###  Parameters